Data Harmonisation and Interoperability

 1. Outcome

-This Circular provides guidance on achieving data harmonisation and interoperability for ocean accounts, addressing the technical and methodological challenges of integrating data from diverse sources, formats, and domains.
+After completing this Circular, practitioners will be able to harmonise and integrate ocean accounting data from diverse sources, formats, and domains, applying interoperability standards that address the technical and methodological challenges of multi-source data integration.
 Data harmonisation underpins three critical decision contexts for ocean accounting: cross-agency data sharing within national statistical systems, international comparability of ocean accounts across jurisdictions, and dissemination of ocean accounting data to external users through standardised exchange platforms.

 Cross-agency data sharing: Ocean accounts draw upon data from national statistical offices (economic statistics), environmental agencies (ecosystem monitoring), hydrographic organisations (bathymetry), fisheries management authorities (catch and effort data), and maritime administrations (vessel tracking).
 Without harmonised classifications, coordinate reference systems, and exchange formats, each bilateral data transfer requires bespoke transformation procedures.
 The standards described in this Circular enable agencies to establish common data integration protocols, reducing transaction costs and improving data quality through systematic quality checks.